AboutUs/devblog/_posts/2011-04-29-meet-the-kanban-board.markdown

 ---
 layout: default
 author: sam
-synopsis: Meet our Kanban board we use to organize our work, and radiate information around the office.
+synopsis: Meet the Kanban board.
+We use it to organize our work and radiate information around our office.
 Quick, it's broken and we need to fix it...
 ---

 A lot of people talk about agile.
 We try to be agile.